 The following illustration shows how this can be achieved with TARGET:

-You need to use an inclusion group and an exclusion group containing exactly the same conditions.
+You need to use an inclusion group and two exclusion groups containing exactly the same conditions.
 Then switch the inclusion group to “OR”.
 The exclusion group always uses the OR operator so you need to add two groups to have the desired effects.

 Operators for “Not In” conditions